02/08 & 02/09

 Updated and Expanded Edition of Becoming A Supple Leopard by Kelly Starrett

-Level 2 Course Manual (provided upon enrollment)
+Level 2 Course Manual (provided on first morning of course)

 - Two lacrosse balls taped together or a MobilityWOD Gemini